 Biological investigations may be required to inform a reserve activity management plan and require an authority.
 These include (but are not limited to) accessing restricted areas or the removal of flora and fauna.

-To receive authority, an application for Regulation 4 Authority form must be completed.
-The approval process is managed by DBCA's Wildlife Licensing section, who will be able to assist with any queries.
+To receive a licence for the taking of flora and/or fauna on CALM lands, an application for Regulation 4 Authority form must also be completed.
+The licence approval process is managed by DBCA's Wildlife Licensing section, who confer with the relevant District and/or Regional Manager for which the licence and Regulation 4 Authority is to be issued, and will be able to assist with any queries.

 Licences for flora